uofajillian/edx-documentation/en_us/xblock/source/concepts/runtimes.rst

 ####################

 An XBlock runtime is the application that hosts XBlock.
-For example, the XBlock SDK, the edX LMS, and edX Studio are all XBlock runtime applications.
+For example, the XBlock SDK, the :ref:`edX LMS <EdX Learning Management System as an XBlock Runtime>`, and :ref:`edX Studio <EdX Studio as an XBlock Runtime>` are all XBlock runtime applications.

 .. contents:: Section Contents:
  :local: